Johnobasi/QuanteamAPI-John-Inyang/README.md

 **# QuanteamAPI-John-Inyang**

-This is API to fullfil job asessment for Quanteam job with her cient, SANTANDER BANK This project is develoepd using ASP.NETCore 6
+This project is developed using ASP.NETCore 6
 How to run this project.
 Steps:
 1. Clone repo